-a.
-Ensure participants, volunteers and spectators have injury-free competitions b.
-Motivate participants to learn and follow safe individual and group practices as a life skill using a positive coaching approach c.
-Select the winning team for the Safety Award sponsored by Underwriters Laboratories d.
+- a.
+Ensure participants, volunteers and spectators have injury-free competitions - b.
+Motivate participants to learn and follow safe individual and group practices as a life skill using a positive coaching approach - c.
+Select the winning team for the Industrial Safety Award sponsored by Underwriters Laboratories - d.
 Publicly recognize other teams and individuals for safe practices continuously tour the event to observe activities in the pit, practice field, queue line, and playing fields to observe the safety habits of the teams.
-This includes observing the un-crating/un-bagging of robots and transporting them between the pit and playing fields.
-Safety advisor(s) will assess the culture of safety at the event and that demonstrated by individual teams and rate overall safety performance programs in the following areas in determining opportunities for award recognition:
+This includes observing the un-crating/un-bagging of robots and transporting them between the pit area and playing fields.
+Safety Advisors will assess the culture of safety at the event and that demonstrated by individual teams and rate overall safety performance programs in the following areas in determining opportunities for award recognition:

-Throughout the event, the easily recognizable, red-shirted safety advisors with the support of student safety captains, will the culture of safety at each FIRST events, FIRST Robotics Competition teams are provided with Safety Champion Cards to provide feedback to submit to safety advisor(s) and recognize the contributions of peers to the enhancement of the culture of safety at FIRST.
+Throughout the event, the easily recognizable, red-shirted Safety Advisors with the support of student safety captains, will provide feedback to submit to safety advisor(s) and recognize the contributions of peers to the enhancement of the culture of safety at FIRST.

 - 1. Safe Behavior (Personal Protective Equipment (PPE) Usage) - 2.
 Physical Conditions (Housekeeping) - 3.
 Safety Innovation - 4.
-Safety Program presentations (Interview with the judges)
+Safety Program presentations (Interview with the Safety Advisors)

 The culture of safety at FIRST is exemplified directly by its participants.
-In order to have a better view and understanding of
+In order to have a better view and understanding of the culture of safety at each FIRST event, FIRST Robotics Competition teams are provided with Safety Champion Cards to

-The safety advisor(s) will use this information, as well as the following criteria, to assess candidates for safety recognition and awards:
+The Safety Advisor(s) will use this information, as well as the following criteria, to assess candidates for safety recognition and awards: